Christmas Trees/Decorations in MU Buildings, Residence Halls, and Family Student Housing Units

 All natural trees and evergreen decorations must be sprayed with a fire retardant material.

 If you desire a live tree, EHS recommends purchasing it from the MU Forestry Club, which sprays the trees with a fire retardant and tags them at no additional cost.
-EHS understands 2012 sales will occur from 4:00 to 8:00 p.m. on November 30th and December 7th and 8:00 a.m.-8:00 p.m. on December 1st, 2nd, 8th and 9th at MU's Reactor Field parking lot.
+EHS understands 2013 sales will occur from 4:00 to 8:00 p.m. on December 6th and December 13th and 8:00 a.m. to 8:00 p.m. on December 7th, 8th, 14th and 15th at MU's Reactor Field parking lot.
 The Forestry Club can arrange delivery for a nominal fee to local locations.
 If you purchase a live tree from another source, the Forestry Club will spray and tag your tree for a nominal fee during the period they offer trees for sale.

 If trees and/or boughs become dry before these dates they must be removed prior.
 Electrical cords for lights should not be run through or under a door, especially a metal door.
 Such practice can lead to electrocution or a fire.
-If you have any questions concerning this information, please call David Dorth or Shawn McCollom at Environmental Health & Safety, (573) 882-7018.
+If you have any questions concerning this information, please call David Dorth or Jim Pasley at Environmental Health & Safety, (573) 882-7018.

 Requirements for ALL trees and decorations

 - Trees must not be placed near a stairway, radiator, exit, hallway, or any other location where the tree, if standing or fallen, would block an escape route, signage or increase fire risk.

 - If you own or plan on purchasing an artificial holiday tree check to make sure it is marked "U.L.
 Listed" and labeled "Fire Resistant".